-Prerequisites: 2 of 4 courses - Equine Science, Livestock Production, Small Animal Management, or Wildlife, Fisheries & Ecology Management

-To be prepared for careers in the field of animal science, students need to attain academic skills and knowledge, acquire knowledge and skills related to animal systems, and develop knowledge and skills regarding career opportunities, entry requirements, and industry standards.
-To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills in a variety of settings.
+Prerequisites: 2 of 4 courses - Equine Science, Livestock Production, Small Animal Management, or Wildlife, Fisheries & Ecology Management students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills in a variety of settings.
 This course examines the interrelatedness of human, scientific, and technological dimensions of livestock production.
 Instruction is designed to allow for the application of scientific and technological aspects of animal science through field and laboratory experiences.
 This course may qualify as a science credit.